 If you drive north from Fort Clatsop, you’ll cross the Columbia River estuary into Astoria.
 Take the Astoria-Megler bridge across the state line into Washington to visit other sites connected to the Corps of Discovery.

 Cape Disappointment State Park (formerly called Fort Canby State Park) is about 30 minutes from Astoria in Washington.
 Lewis and Clark’s expedition arrived in the area in November 1805.
-The Lewis and Clark Interpretive Center has exhibits to continue learning about the Corps of Discovery.
+The Lewis and Clark Interpretive Center has even more exhibits to expand your learning about the Corps of Discovery.

 A memorable experience

 Fort Clatsop National Park and its other connected sites have so much to offer families!
-Earning the Junior Ranger badge was a highlight for my daughter the last time we visited Seaside.
-The other kids can’t wait for the chance to earn their badges, especially since they saw the Westward Expansion Museum in St. Louis last summer!
+Earning the Junior Ranger badge was a highlight for my daughter when we visited Seaside on our mother-daughter trip.

 If you’re looking for a unique and educational experience, be sure to check out Fort Clatsop National Park.
 You won’t be disappointed!